AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 }
 </code></pre>

-Now passing this to a for...of loop we would have successfully generated all of the possible suit/court combinations, we would still need to work on it to generate all of the 52 combinations.
+Now passing this to a <b>for...of</b> loop we would have successfully generated all of the possible suit/court combinations, we would still need to work on it to generate all of the 52 combinations.
 Try changing the code to make it also produce the numerical cards, it's a bit of a hassle...
 Imagine if you had more complicated objects for which you would want to generate certain sets of combinations!
 The problem of adding your own iterator function to your custom objects can be made much more tractable when using generators!
 Let's do the same thing as we just did, with the simple difference that this time around we'll use a generator as a middle man:

 <pre><code>let cardDeck = {
   suits: ['♥️', '♦️', '♠️', '♣️'],